2015 Oxnard train derailment: Aftermath

-Immediately following the derailment, service was suspended through the accident site and Metrolink passengers were bussed between Camarillo, Oxnard and East Ventura stations.
-Amtrak Pacific Surfliner and service between Los Angeles and Goleta, that uses the same tracks, was cancelled.
+Immediately following the derailment, service was suspended through the accident site, and Metrolink passengers were bussed between Camarillo, Oxnard, and East Ventura stations.
+Amtrak Pacific Surfliner and service between Los Angeles and Goleta, that uses the same tracks, was canceled.
 Local roads around the scene of the accident were closed.

 Service along the rail line was restored by Wednesday afternoon, with the first passenger train passing through the crash site at about 5:40 p.m.

 The train engineer, Glenn Steele, 62, was critically injured and died one week later.
 Steele was employed by Amtrak, which provides train crews to Metrolink under contract, and at the time of his death, was the most senior engineer with Metrolink, having spent half of his 42-year-long Amtrak career with Metrolink.
 Steele died at Cedars-Sinai Medical Center early on March 3.
 A resident of Homeland, California, Steele was a grandfather.

 The truck driver, Jose Alejandro Sanchez-Ramirez, 54 left the scene on foot following the accident but was later taken into custody about a mile away.
 According to his attorney, the man was trying to summon help in a remote part of the county without a vehicle and with no guarantee anyone he found would be able to communicate with him since he only speaks Spanish.
 When he finally encountered police officers, he handed them the cell phone on which he had been talking to his son so that his son could explain to the officers what had just happened to the train.
 He was booked on suspicion of hit and run and held on $150,000 bail, but prosecutors later declined to file criminal charges against him and he was released two days later.
 On February 22, 2016, Sanchez-Ramirez was charged with a misdemeanor vehicular manslaughter charge by Ventura County prosecutors.
 He pleaded guilty to the charge on April 25, 2019 and was sentenced on July 24 to spend 30 days in jail.

 In March 2015, two of those injured due to the crash sued the truck driver, and his employer, Harvest Management LLC.

-Metrolink announced on September 3, 2015 that they would restrict use of the cab cars for at least a year as they reviewed the safety features.
+Metrolink announced on September 3, 2015, that they would restrict the use of the cab cars for at least a year as they reviewed the safety features.
 As a stopgap, BNSF Railway locomotives were borrowed to add a second locomotive to each train set, positioned in front of the cab car.
 Metrolink determined that all of the pilot assemblies on the Hyundai–Rotem cab car had not been securely attached, and on July 8, 2016, the Metrolink board approved a $1.5 million plan to repair the pilots.
+Metrolink sued the manufacturer a few months later, alleging faulty parts and a breach of contract and warranty.
 Once the repairs were completed, the cars returned to service and the leased BNSF locomotives were returned.

+The bridge to allow Rice Avenue to pass over the tracks and SR 34, that has long been planned, had a groundbreaking in February 2025.